flaxeneel2/HorseRaceSimulator/README.md

 Part 2 is the GUI version made using java swing.

+## Contributors
+- McFarewell (Parts of Part 1)
+- Siddhant Misra (Parts of Part 1 and the entirety of Part 2)

 ## Requirements
 - Java 17
 - [Maven](https://maven.apache.org/download.cgi) (Tested with 3.9.6)